Gabriel Bougrain: World War II

 From June 18 to 20, 1940, the 2nd D.L.M was in the vicinity of Tours to contain the German advance towards the Loire Valley.
-At the time armistice negotiations were announced, two allegiances clashed : that of the officers who were given the task of containing the Germans forces on the Loire border line and that of the civil authorities of Tours who wanted to avoid fighting fearing above all the destruction of their city.
-The “ prefect “ of Indre-et-Loire insisted that the main bridges over the river Loire should not be destroyed and that all troops be withdrawn from the city of Tours.
+At the time armistice negotiations were announced, two allegiances clashed : that of the officers who were given the task of containing the Germans forces on the Loire border line, and that of the civil authorities of Tours who wanted to avoid warfare, fearing the destruction of their city.
+The "prefect" of Indre-et-Loire insisted that the main bridges over the river Loire should not be destroyed, and that all troops be withdrawn from the city of Tours.

-The following day, the radio announced the congratulations from the French Government sent to the prefect of Indre-et-Loire, promoting him to Commander of the Legion of Honneur, and to the people of Tours, for their heroic stand and defense of their city.
+The following day, a radio broadcast announced congratulations from the French Government sent to the prefect of Indre-et-Loire, promoting Bougrain to Commander of the Legion of Honour, and to the people of Tours, for their heroic stand and defense of their city.

 The Army and troops positioned on the left bank of the Loire river did contain the Germans forces and fulfill part of their mission: to allow the withdrawal of men who will escape from German captivity.
-The 2nd D.L.M will continue to fight until 25 June 1940, actual date of the ceasefire.
+The 2nd D.L.M continued to fight until 25 June 1940, actual date of the ceasefire.
 In August 1940, General Bougrain was assigned in the 2nd Section under the terms of the armistice.

 Parade of the troops of the 2nd Light Mechanized Division in front of General Bougrain.
 Boué (Aisne), February 24, 1940.

 Général Gabriel Bougrain, commanding the 2nd Light Mecanized Division.